slipmatio/control-knob/README.md

 # Control Knob

-Design goals:
+Features:

 - Works as close as possible to native controls like on Ableton Live or Logic Pro
 - Moves only with vertical mouse movement
-- Option-Click resets the value to default
+- Option-click (alt-click) resets the value to default
+- Precice mode w/ shift + movement
 - Double-clicking allows manual input
-- Precice mode w/ shift + movement
 ## Development

 ### Install dependencies